-EPA promulgated a 1-hour national ambient air quality standard for nitrogen dioxide on January 22, 2010.
-Since then, Department of Ecology added two "near road" monitoring sites very close to Interstate 5: one in Seattle, and one in Tacoma.
-To learn more about the monitoring method visit https://www3.epa.gov/ttn/amtic/nearroad.html These near road sites are not included in Figure 12 because 3 years of data are required.
+EPA promulgated a 1-hour national ambient air quality standard for nitrogen dioxide on January 22, 2010.11 Since then, Department of Ecology added two "near road" monitoring sites very close to Interstate 5: one in Seattle, and one in Tacoma.
+To learn more about the monitoring method visit https://www3.epa.gov/ttn/amtic/nearroad.html These near road sites are not included in Figure 12 because they do not yet have the 3 years of data that are required.
+In addition, recent years aren't shown for Beacon Hill because of data loss.